 CJUS 2250 Basic and Applied Statistics.
 (Formerly 250) Acquaints students with descriptive statistical techniques (including measures of central tendency and variability, correlation, regression and large and small sample estimation) as well as inferential statistical procedures (t, z and ANOVA designs, nonparametric tests and multiple regression).
 Focus will be on how these statistical procedures can be directly applied to real-life situations.
 Prerequisite: MATH 1105, MATH 1108 or MATH 1110.
-Students may not earn credit in both CJUS 2250, PSYC 2250, and SOCL 2205.
-3 semester credit hours.
+Students may not earn credit in both CJUS 2250, PSYC 2250, and SOCL 2250.
+3 semester credit hour/s.
 Comp Math Analytical MOI.
-Typically offered: Periodically.